Hassankhd/misc/README.md

 # misc
-This repository contains some individual projects I have wokrd on.
+This repository contains some individual projects I have worked on.